Board of Directors

 The FDLA is led by a strong group of educational and industrial professionals dedicated to helping the organization grow.

-President: Dr. Victoria Brown
+Past President: Dr. Victoria Brown

-Professor, Florida Atlantic University
+Professor, Curriculum and Instruction, College of Education, Florida Atlantic University

 Email: vbrown22@fau.edu